 How to Grow Persian Star Garlic

 When growing Persian Star garlic, plant outside in mid- to late-fall in colder climates and as late as early spring in warmer climates.
 Make sure the soil is rich, amending with compost if necessary.
 Begin watering your garlic regularly when greens start shooting up in spring.
-You’ll decrease watering as you get closer to harvest time.
+You’ll want to decrease watering as you get closer to harvest time.

 Because this is a hardneck variety, it’s important to cut off the scapes as they appear.
 When you see a long, green flower stalk with a white, bulb-like flower at the end, cut it to allow the plant to put more energy into developing the cloves and bulb.
 The scapes are edible and delicious.
 They have a subtle and sweet garlic flavor and can be eaten any way you would eat green onions, raw or cooked.